torvalds/linux/Documentation/arch/arm64/sve.rst

 ===================================================
-Scalable Vector Extension support for AArch64 Linux
+Scalable Vector Extension support for AArch64 GNU/Linux
 ===================================================

 Author: Dave Martin <Dave.Martin@arm.com>

 Date:   4 August 2017

-This document outlines briefly the interface provided to userspace by Linux in order to support use of the ARM Scalable Vector Extension (SVE), including interactions with Streaming SVE mode added by the Scalable Matrix Extension (SME).
+This document outlines briefly the interface provided to userspace by GNU/Linux in order to support use of the ARM Scalable Vector Extension (SVE), including interactions with Streaming SVE mode added by the Scalable Matrix Extension (SME).